DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPopover/1 Configuration/container.md

-The container is defined during the UI component's initialization.
-The container by default is the viewport.
-If the viewport is not found, it is the body element.
-If the viewport and the body element are absent, the **container** is the parent element.
+The UI component defines the default container on its initialization.
+It is the [color swatch container](https://js.devexpress.com/Documentation/Guide/Themes_and_Styles/Predefined_Themes/#Color_Swatches), the viewport if the color swatch container is not found or the body element if the previous two are absent.